 Once the device is selected, the TV remote control can control the device.
-However \spadesuit and \rightleftharpoons OPTIONS keys and some other TV keys, like r Ambilight, are not forwarded to the device.
+However \Uparrow and \rightleftharpoons OPTIONS keys and some other TV keys are not forwarded to the device.

 If the key you need is not on the TV remote control, you can select the key in the Options menu.